MCxQC/Hello-World/README.md

 - Images: `RootDir\Images`
 - Sounds: `RootDir\Sounds`

-Where `RootDir` is the absolute path to the directory containing `Radify.ahk` or the compiled executable.
+`RootDir` is the directory containing `Radify.ahk` or the compiled executable.

 **Directories can be configured in two ways:**